yoinergomez/ngcolombia-workshop/04-read.md

 All you need to do now is to add the markup (_The HTML_) and the app will show the cards you start creating.

-So move to our `app.component.ts` file and add the following code:
+So move to our `app.component.html` file and add the following code:

 ```html
 <div class="card" *ngFor="let show of showList | async">